 I’ve been testing these for nearly 6 months now, listening to a variety of music from solo piano (Chilly Gonzales) and jazz (Jukka Eskola), to electronic (Global Communication) and pop (Everything but the Girl).

 This isn’t some annoying audiophile review so I’ll just leave it at this; everything sounds great, again, as long as the source has been good.

 For travel, the lightweight SE425 IEMs are great.
 They’ll block out the sound of the crying kid in the seat behind you on the transatlantic flight, and the snoring guy beside you tenting in the Rocky mountains.

 Add phenomenal sound quality to that great noise cancellation, and you have portable audio beauty that literally fits in your pocket.

 There is no doubt that these are serious IEMs that come with a fairly serious price tag though.
 I’d even venture to say they won’t impress most people out of the box due to its reference-quality audio.
 Depending on your taste in music, and where you’re getting your music from, it will have a lot to do with how much you enjoy these earphones.

 With the current trend of headphones being to turn the bass up to 11, some may prefer the sound of the cheaper Shure SE215’s that are tuned for a sound with a bit more bass.

 Sound might not be what people expect

-The Shure SE 425 earphones run $349, but you can pick them up on Amazon for a bit cheaper.
+The Shure SE 425 earphones run $349, but you can pick them up cheaper on Amazon.

 The Shure SE 215 earphones I mentioned as a potentially better pair for someone just wanting to try out a pair of IEMs retail for $99 (check prices on Amazon).